Why Choose Mentoring Healthy Parents program?

 The Mentoring Healthy Parents Program (MHP) provides:

-- Academics in a school setting at the Options Academy (Broken Arrow Academy or Virtual School) with other pregnant and parenting teens who share similar concerns and interests.
+- Academics in a school setting at the Options Academy (Broken Arrow Academy or Virtual Academy) with other pregnant and parenting teens who share similar concerns and interests.

 - Male and Female students can attend the Academy and receive one-on-one attention due to smaller class sizes.